Absent from America, French cars drive into Iran election

 The prospect of a hardened U.S. stance under President Trump - a consistent critic of the nuclear deal - has deepened the caution of carmakers with large American exposures.

-Germany's Volkswagen (VOWG_p.DE) and BMW (BMWG.DE) are among those that have put Iranian ambitions on hold, industry sources told Reuters.
+Germany's Volkswagen and BMW are among those that have put Iranian ambitions on hold, industry sources told Reuters.

 "We're well aware of the market potential in Iran but we can't afford to take any risks," said a source close to VW.
 The company declined to comment on specific investment discussions.

-PSA and Renault declined to comment on their Iranian operations in detail.
-Earlier this year, PSA's Middle East chief Jean-Christophe Quemard acknowledged that the renewed U.S. pressure under Trump was helping his company stay ahead of foreign rivals who were holding back.
+PSA and Renault declined to comment on their Iranian businesses for this story, but PSA's Middle East chief Jean-Christophe Quemard said earlier this year that the renewed U.S. pressure under Trump was helping his company stay ahead of foreign rivals who were holding back.

-"This is our opportunity to accelerate," Quemard said.
+"This is our opportunity to accelerate," he added.
 "We've opened up a lead and we plan to hold on to it."

 Early movers to establish Iranian operations could win big in a market deprived for years of affordable state-of-the-art vehicles and where sizeable import duties hand a major advantage to locally built cars.